jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

     ![ACO](./images/aco-003.png "ACO")

-3. Run compression Advisor for Advanced Index Compression
+5. Run Compression Advisor for Advanced Index Compression

+   **Note**: Again, here your numbers may be different then what is in the screenshot, but as long as they look similar, you good to keep progressing through the lab.

     ````
     <copy>
     SET SERVEROUTPUT ON